You might be overpaying right now

 • Time of Day: Driving during high risk hours, such as between midnight and 4 AM, often results in lower scores due to the increased statistical likelihood of accidents.

 • Total Mileage: Drivers who spend less time on the road are objectively less likely to be involved in a collision.
-Telematics verify this low exposure.
+A telematics device can verify this low exposure.

 • Cornering Speed: Taking turns too fast suggests a lack of vehicle control and increases the risk of a rollover or side impact.